 Why we measure this

-All natural disturbance types are unpredictable and can have a significant effect on sustainable forest management.
-While natural disturbances are essential to forest health and renewal, they can have a negative impact on communities and businesses that reside in or rely on forests.
-Wildfires threaten human safety, property and infrastructure, and smoke often becomes a public health concern.
-All natural disturbances can damage and reduce the supply of timber and impact the socio-economic well-being of communities and citizens.
+While natural disturbances are essential to forest health and renewal, they can also have a negative impact on communities, businesses and public safety.
+Wildfires can threaten human safety, property and infrastructure, and smoke often becomes a public health concern.
+Wildfires are also a large source of greenhouse gas emissions in our province.

 What is happening